Gradient-free online learning of subgrid-scale dynamics with neural emulators: Online learning from differentiable emulation

-Building on \cite{nonnenmacher2021deep}, we propose a learning scheme that is able to jointly train a differentiable emulator of $g$ and its corresponding SGS term.
+Building on \cite{nonnenmacher2021deep}, we propose a learning scheme that is able to train a differentiable emulator of $g$ that can be used temporarily to train a SGS term with gradient information.
 Let us introduce a differentiable emulator $\mathcal{E}$ of $g$

-This differentiability condition is automatically fulfilled if $\mathcal{E}$ is implemented using AD capabilities.
-It is possible to define $\mathcal{E}$ as a trainable neural emulator, which involves training its parameters $\Theta$ simultaneously with the SGS model parameters $\theta$.
+This differentiability condition is automatically satisfied if $\mathcal{E}$ is implemented using AD capabilities.
+It is possible to define $\mathcal{E}$ as a trainable neural emulator, which involves training its parameters $\vartheta$ jointly with the SGS model parameters $\theta$.
 Substituting into \eqref{eq:min-on},

-We recall here that the final goal of this learning scheme is to provide a stable SGS model $\mathcal{M}$ that will be used for forward simulations with the reduced solver $g$.
+We recall here that the final goal of this learning scheme is to provide a stable SGS model $\mathcal{M}$ that will be used for forward simulations with the coarse-resolution solver $g$.
 However, with the coupled formulation \eqref{eq:coupled-min}, the model $\mathcal{M}$ is not explicitly restricted to represent SGS dynamics only.
-Indeed the learning scheme jointly optimizes $\Theta$ and $\theta$ such that $\mathcal{E} + \mathcal{M}$ approximates the direct solver $f$.
+Indeed the learning scheme jointly optimizes $\vartheta$ and $\theta$ such that $\mathcal{E} + \mathcal{M}$ approximates the solver $f$.
 There is therefore no guarantee that $\theta$ will be optimal for $\mathcal{M}$ to represent the SGS term.